 There are three different architectural styles and absolutely everything from top-to-bottom symbolizes something, it’s fascinating that every facet of the villa means something and Casper (and his family) have studied this type of architecture for a very long time (I wouldn’t expect anything less of a Context Travel docent!)

-Kinkaku-ji is surrounded by park with beautiful gardens, each corner you turn, something more breathe-taking to see.
+Kinkaku-ji is surrounded by a park with beautiful gardens, each corner you turn, something more breath-taking to see.
 For someone whose favorite color is red, it is spectacular!

 Much like my visits to temples in Tokyo, I love reading the ema, small wooden plaques that people write prayers or wishes on.
 I find them very beautiful and fun to read.